-By enabling the “Update Mode”, the current state of component and administrative objects is persisted on the local machine (next to the client cache) and considered read-only and not refreshable.
+By enabling the “Update Mode”, the current state of component objects is persisted on the local machine (next to the client cache) and considered read-only and not refreshable.
 Object instances of the following classes are affected by this operation:

 As long as the “Update Mode” is enabled, potential changes to objects of these object classes are not visible.
-Objects cannot be modified, locked or refreshed.
+Objects cannot be modified or refreshed.
 Attempting to do so results in an error message.
 As these kinds of modifications usually only affect administrative use cases, the impact on users is effectively non-existent.

 A Fabasoft Folio Kernel bootstrap does not affect the “Update Mode”, the state remains frozen until the mode is disabled.